Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Mutual interactions between parametrically-excited modes

 Then, by continuing to increase $\omega_\mathrm{rf2}$, one enters the brown region where mode $u_n$ is still allowed (point D in region of coexistence of uncoupled $|a_h|^2,|a_n|^2$).
 We observe that crossing the (red dash-dotted) line $c_{+-}\equiv u_h \Leftrightarrow \text{ 'no $u_h$'}$ has no effect since the system is already in the uncoupled regime $u_n$.
 By further increasing the frequency $\omega_\mathrm{rf2}$, the uncoupled amplitude of mode $n$ increases while mode $h$ is inhibited (notice that there is a change of slope due to different coefficients multiplying $\omega_\mathrm{rf2}$ in the expressions of $|a_n|^2_\mathrm{coup}$ and $|a_n|^2_\mathrm{unc}$, eqs.\eqref{eq:saturation amplitude mode n type 1} and \eqref{eq:saturation amplitude mode n type 1 linear}).
 The linear increase of amplitude also continues when one enters the upper green region (transition $D\rightarrow E$) since this overlaps with the light red region, where linearly increasing amplitude of uncoupled regime is allowed outside the critical detuning cone $\omega_\mathrm{rf2}>2\omega_n+\epsilon_\mathrm{crit,n}$ (we recall that $N_{nn}>0$ has been assumed).

 Now we suppose to start the experiment from large enough frequency $\omega_\mathrm{rf2}$ such that only mode $h$ is excited at uncoupled amplitude $|a_h|^2_\mathrm{unc}$ while mode $n$ has zero amplitude (that is $u_h$ regime), and we slowly decrease the frequency down to point $E$.
 The backward frequency sweep from $E$ towards $A$ reveals a different amplitude branch due to the fact that through the green region only mode $h$ is allowed at uncoupled amplitude $|a_h|^2_\mathrm{unc}$.
-Then, after crossing the (red dash-dotted) line $c_{+-}\equiv u_h \Leftrightarrow \text{ 'no $u_h$'}$ between $D$ and $C$, there is an irreversible downward jump of $|a_h|^2$ to zero, while $|a_n|^2$ jumps upwards to the uncoupled solution (regime $u_n$) that is followed until the dashed black line $c\equiv u_n$ is crossed.
+Then, after crossing the (red dash-dotted) line $c_{+-}\equiv u_h \Leftrightarrow \text{ 'no $u_h$'}$ between $D$ and $C$, there is an irreversible downward jump of $|a_h|^2$ to zero, while $|a_n|^2$ jumps upwards to the uncoupled solution (regime $u_n$) that is followed until the dashed black line $c_{++}\equiv u_n$ is crossed.
 In this situation, the uncoupled solution $u_n$ will coincide with the coupled solution $c_{++}$ at the maximum value of the amplitude.
-The rest of the downward branch is followed with a change of slope associated with coupled solutions $c_{++}$.
+The rest of the downward branch is followed with a change of slope associated with coupled solutions $c_{++}$ until crossing the dashed red line $c_{++}\equiv u_h$ restores the uncoupled regime $u_h$.
+It is important to observe that crossing the (dash-dotted black) line $c_{-+}\equiv u_n \Leftrightarrow \text{ 'no $u_n$'}$ below point $B$ does not alter the coupled regime $c_{++}$ since it is allowed in the contiguous blue region.